olivia-zhou/cs411_A5_g6/README.md

 2) login to Spotify by clicking the green button that says "continue with Spotify"
 3) click the button that says "Generate Playlist!" in order to generate a playlist based on the weather
 4) check your spotify for your new weather playlist!
+5) when you are all set, you can either click the logout button in order to log out of spotify

+*you will be logged out after 60 minutes automatically, in case you forget to logout manually